Vehrik/FarOut/Characters/3-Traits.md

 There are additional costs associated with using Natural Weapons.
 Natural Weapons are given a Power Level, which is equal to its (EXO / 10)^.
-Every time a Trait is used, in addition to the Cards discarded normally, you will also need to discard 1 additional Card per Power Level.
+Every time a Natural Weapon is used, in addition to the Cards discarded normally, you will also need to discard 1 additional Card per Power Level.

 This means if you used 20 EXO to build a Trait, using that Trait forces you to discard a total of 3 Cards every time it is used; 1 for the Action itself, and 2 because of the Traits Power Level.